karanshah0206/hello-world/README.md

 Update: 10 August 2020
 It's been a very long time since I updated this log, so thought might as well do it today.
 It's been quite a while since the last post, and a ton of work has developed since then.
 Especially, my interest in the video conferencing territory and the dozen repositories I created just to explore the various methods, extensions, and SDKs which make video conferencing easier.
 Apart from that, I've beem working on just random projects like drawing web app, React-based Cost Manager, and an Angular/DotNet based Dating App.

+Update 7 June 2021
+If you see my timeline, it may appear that I haven't been coding for a while.
+That's not true, just not been using Github for a lot of things as I've stopped putting relatively smaller programs on Github as it may end up taking more time than being helpful.
+College has put quite some workload, which also resulted in relatively fewer creative independent projects.
+However, I have put the cryptocurrency I created from scratch: Swincoin on Github, let's see what kind of traffic that gets.